freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 .. _firewall_pfsense:

-Setting Up a pfSense Network Firewall
+Setting up a pfSense network firewall
 =====================================

-Before You Begin
+Before you begin
 ----------------

 First, consider how the firewall will be connected to the Internet.
 You